-New and experienced players alike are going to struggle with certain aspects of DS3, whether it’s New Game+ runs, PvP, or even making it through that first playthrough.
-That’s why we’ve put together this list of DS3 tips and tricks.
+New and experienced players will struggle with certain aspects of DS3, whether New Game+ runs, PvP, or even making it through that first playthrough.
+That’s why we’ve compiled this list of DS3 tips and tricks.

 Keep in mind that we’re not going to be talking about the basics here.
-We’re also not going to be talking about the top-level stuff either.
-Instead, we’re looking to strike a balanced middle-ground with these advanced Dark Souls III tips.
+We won’t be talking about the top-level stuff, either.
+Instead, we aim to strike a balanced middle-ground with these advanced Dark Souls III tips.

-If you’re already well into your first run, or you’ve already finished it, this is for you.
-If you’re already on NG+1 or higher, you probably already know about everything we’re going to talk about.
+This is for you if you’re already well into your first run or have finished it.
+If you’re already on NG+1 or higher, you probably already know everything we will discuss.

 This list has advanced DS3 tips for both PvP and PvE.
-So if you only play one or the other, not all of these tips are going to be relevant to you.
+So if you only play one or the other, not all of these tips will be relevant.

-We’re also not going to be going over anything like stat distribution, builds, items, or anything like that.
-We’re going into this list with the assumption that you already know the basics, meaning you know how your build works, what weapons are good, and what items you need.
+We won’t be going over anything like stat distribution, builds, items, or anything like that.
+We’re going into this list assuming you already know the basics, meaning you know how your build works, what weapons are good, and what items you need.

 9. Learn How to Build Craft

-Looking up builds is all well and good for your first or second playthrough, but eventually, you’re going to need to learn how to design and create your own.
+Looking up builds is all good for your first or second playthrough, but eventually, you’ll need to learn how to design and create your own.

-“Why though?”
+“Why, though?”
 I hear you asking.
 Well, it’s all about versatility and variety.
-There are only so many good builds out there online, and a lot of them revolve around the same playstyles.
-You’re going to struggle to find fun and viable builds for some of the more niche weapons in the game.
+There are only so many good builds out there online, and many revolve around the same playstyles.
+You’ll struggle to find fun and viable builds for some of the more niche weapons in the game.

 Being able to create your own builds means that you won’t be limited by what’s popular, giving you more options for all of your subsequent playthroughs.

-Plus, on top of that, it’s going to exponentially increase your general knowledge of how DS3 works.
-As you gain more experience with different skills, weapons, miracles, sorceries, and pyromancies, you’re going to be honing your knowledge of how certain playstyles work.
-The importance of that cannot be understated when it comes to improving your PvP game.
+Plus, on top of that, it will exponentially increase your general knowledge of how DS3 works.
+As you gain more experience with different skills, weapons, miracles, sorceries, and pyromancies, you will be honing your knowledge of how certain playstyles work.
+The importance of that cannot be understated when improving your PvP game.

 So, how do you learn to build craft?
-First, you need to understand how all the skills work in the game, what weapons and magic scales with each, and where the softcaps/hardcaps are.
+First, you must understand how all the skills work in the game, what weapons and magic scales are with each, and where the softcaps/hard caps are.

-There are plenty of great YouTube videos on the subject of builds that arm you with all the potential information you’re going to need.
+There are plenty of great YouTube videos on builds that arm you with all the potential information you’ll need.
 After that, it’s just a matter of experimentation.
 The more you play around with weapons and stats, the better at build crafting you’ll be.

 8. Get Good With Curved Swords

-For PvP, though, getting good with a curved sword is going to make a massive difference to your skill level.
-Despite being the subject of what should have been a pretty devastating nerf in 2017, these guys have remained at the top of the meta for years now.
+For PvP, though, getting good with a curved sword will make a massive difference to your skill level.
+Despite being the subject of what should have been a pretty devastating nerf in 2017, these guys have remained at the top of the meta for years.

 Curved swords aren’t all that on a fundamental level.
 It’s not some overpowered weapon type that is going two destroy everything it comes into contact with.
 Instead, curved swords scale with the skill of the player using them.

 It’s a nuanced weapon type.
-What I mean by that is that curved swords are great for abstract things like applying pressure, punishing, and roll-catching players during duels.
-These are techniques that you learn to use as you delve deeper into the PvP landscape.
+I mean that curved swords are great for abstract things like applying pressure, punishing, and roll-catching players during duels.
+You learn to use these techniques as you delve deeper into the PvP landscape.

-Compared to using a weapon type like long swords, though, curved swords will exponentially increase the rate at which your technical skill improves.
-They will unlock PvP for you in a way that other weapons won’t, giving you the greatest return on time investment when it comes to improving.
+Rather than using a weapon type like long swords, curved swords will exponentially increase the rate at which your technical skill improves.
+They will unlock PvP for you in a way that other weapons won’t, giving you the greatest return on time investment when improving.

-You don’t have to main curved swords forever, just long enough to develop the kind of competitive insight needed to really start playing DS3 PvP to its full potential.
+You don’t have to main curved swords forever, just long enough to develop the competitive insight needed to start playing DS3 PvP to its full potential.

 7. (Controller) Hold Down on the D-Pad to Cycle Items

-This tip is exclusive to the players out there that prefer a controller over a keyboard and mouse.
-Let’s be honest, though, if you’re playing through Dark Souls 3 on KBM then you’re already a lost cause.
+This tip is exclusive to players who prefer a controller over a keyboard and mouse.
+Let’s be honest, though, if you’re playing through Dark Souls 3 on KBM, you’re already a lost cause.

-Using a controller is infinitely superior for Dark Souls 3, but it does have its limitations, mainly its lack of buttons.
+Using a controller is infinitely superior for Dark Souls 3, but it has limitations, mainly its lack of buttons.
 There are no binding items and consumables to your number keys.
 Instead, you need to cycle that menu the old-fashioned way.

-When you have 10+ items on your quick bar, that becomes a massive inconvenience, especially in PvP.
+Having 10+ items on your quick bar becomes a massive inconvenience, especially in PvP.
 Ever died because you were in a panic and couldn’t cycle through to your Estus Flask fast enough?
 Yeah, we thought so.

 You don’t have to suffer through that pain anymore, though, because there’s a quick way to automatically jump back to the first item equipped in your quick bar without going through the others; all you have to do is hold down on the DPad.

-Needless to say, your Estus Flask should be the item in your first slot to take full advantage of this.
-You’re going to be saving potentially seconds each time you need to heal in a duel.
-That might not sound like much to some people, but trust us when we say it’s going to make all the difference.
+Your Estus Flask should be the item in your first slot to take full advantage of this.
+You’re saving potentially seconds each time you need to heal in a duel.
+That might not sound like much to some people, but trust us when we say it will make all the difference.

 6. Stop Returning to Neutral

-Neutral, for our purposes, is referring to a state in a duel where neither player is pushing.
+Neutral, for our purposes, refers to a state in a duel where neither player is pushing.
 You’re both staring each other down, controlling space, looking for an opening.
-The entire point of a duel is to destroy the state of neutrality and apply pressure, so the last thing you should be doing is returning to it each time you deal damage.
+The entire point of a duel is to destroy the state of neutrality and apply pressure, so the last thing you should do is return to it each time you deal damage.

 5. You Can Cancel Jump Rolls

 What do we mean by this?
-Well, we’re sure you’re aware of the roll animation you need to sit through after a running jump.
-It takes up a lot of time, makes your jump inaccurate, and all in all is just a pain.
+We’re sure you know the roll animation you need to sit through after a running jump.
+It takes up a lot of time, makes your jump inaccurate, and is a pain.

-To cancel out that roll animation, all you have to do is stop moving forward once you leap.
-It’s that simple and yet so many of us seem to miss it.
+To cancel out that roll animation, you must stop moving forward once you leap.
+It’s that simple, yet so many of us seem to miss it.
 Just stop pushing the thumbstick or holding down W. You’ll still maintain your momentum, but instead of rolling out when you land, you’ll come to a dead stop.

 There aren’t too many spots in the game where this is vital.
 DS3 wasn’t built for platforming, after all.
 Having that extra option in your toolkit is always helpful, though.